 1. If All Cells of a Column Are Not in Date Format

 One of the most common reasons for the pivot table date filter not working is all the data are not in the proper date format.
 It may look like a date from a quick view, but still, it can be actually in the text format.

 2. If AutoFilter Grouping Date Option Is Not Enabled

-Another biggest reason for the pivot table date filter not working is the group dates option in the auto filter menu is disabled.
-This option status s found in the Advanced tab from the Excel Settings.
+Another big reason for the pivot table date filter not working is the group dates option in the auto filter menu is disabled.
+This option status is found in the Advanced tab from the Excel Settings.

-2 Solutions to Pivot Table Date Filter Not Working Issue
+Pivot Table Date Filter Not Working Issue: 2 Solutions